sweattep/ancient_quotes/README.md

 >You are not to make a covenant with them or with their gods.

+>Do not follow the crowd  when it does what is wrong

 >But if you listen to what he says and do everything I tell you, then I will be an enemy to your enemies and a foe to your foes.